redjack/rflow/README.md

 * connections - a connection between two ports via foriegn keys `input_port_uuid` and `output_port_uuid`.
-Like ports, connections are typed via AR STI (`RFlow::Configuration::ZMQConnection` or `RFlow::Configuration::AMQPConnection`) and have a YAML serialized `options` hash.
+Like ports, connections are typed via AR STI (`RFlow::Configuration::ZMQConnection` is the only supported value for now) and have a YAML serialized `options` hash.
 A connection also (potentially) defines the port keys.